 Of limiting yourself.

 Of comparing yourself to other people– when we are each on our own unique journey.
 And each have something so NEEDED to bring to this world, if we can just get out of our own way.

 Because ultimately, that mentality exposes 2 things that are much deeper and so NECESSARY to examine before you even think about taking a jump into entrepreneurship of any kind.
 Or life.

 #1: being in-tune enough in the first place, to follow your gut, your drive, and your sense that there must be something more, instead of just existing in autopilot for your entire life….

 #2: actually taking action.
 Like, real steps to make things happen.
 Even if it’s baby steps.
 And even if it’s scary.

 Because, here’s the thing, that you can’t run away from:

 Starting a business requires a mindset shift, first.

-It’s about learning to say yes to your life, and investing in yourself and your own personal development and growth.
+It’s about learning to say yes to YOU: your life, and investing in yourself and your own personal development and growth.

 Owning that to the very deepest parts of your soul, makes everything else easier.